nospig/3d-print-monitor/README.md

 ## Features

+* OctoPrint Monitor - monitor up to ten 3D printers at once through Octoprint.
 * Creates an access point for connecting to any WiFi network.
 * 2.8" colour TFT for display.
 Should work with any size 320x240 display handled by the TFT library.
 * Uses a cheap ESP8266 board as the controller.
-* OctoPrint Monitor - monitor up to ten 3D printers through Octoprint.
 * Different display modes.
 All display modes show WiFi strength, clock with date and time and use colourful icons.
   * Display weather or a single printer.
   * Cycle through weather (if enabled) and all enabled printers.